 - 1. By serial interface selection control register SERSEL<TCA0SEL>, assign TCA pin to RXD pin. - 2.
 Set 16-bit timer counter to pulse width measurement mode.
 And set falling edge/L level as an external trigger and select fcgck/2 as the source clock. - 3.
-Receive data (0x80) via RXD pin and capture it by 16-bit timer counter.
+Receive data 0x80 via RXD pin for adjusting UARTCR2<RTSEL> and UARTDR and capture it by 16bit timer counter.
 In this case, enabling of UART is no need. - Write the captured value into WA register.
 Because general-purpose registers (DE, BC, IX, IY) are rewritten in the support program, the contents of these registers should be saved before calling the support program. - 5.
 Set the interrupt master enable flag to "disable (DI)" (IMF \leftarrow "0"). - 6.
 Set "0xD5" on FLSCR2<CR1EN> after setting FLSCR1<BAREA> to "1". - 7.
 Set "0x08" to C register as the number of bit. - 8.
-Call address (0x101E). - 9.
-Set bits 5, 4 and 3 of W register into UARTCR2<RTSEL> and set the contents of A register to UARTDR.
-If the value of WA register is 0xFFFF which indicates an error of calculation, retry the execution from receiving data (0x80). - 10.
-Set "0xD5" to FLSCR2 after setting FLSCR1<BAREA> to "0". - Note 1: If general-purpose registers (WA, BC, DE, IX, IY) are used in non-maskable interrupt subroutine, occurring of non-maskable interrupt may cause unexpected result. - Note 2: With success of calculation, this API returns "0" into bits 7, 6, 2, 1 and 0 as return value.
+Call address (0x101E). - Set bits 5, 4 and 3 of W register into UARTCR2<RTSEL> and set the contents of A register to UARTDR.
+If the value of WA register is 0xFFFF which indicates an error of calculation, retry the execution from receiving data 0x80 for adjusting UARTCR2<RTSEL> and UARTDR. - 10.
+Set "0xD5" to FLSCR2<CR1EN> after setting FLSCR1<BAREA> to "0". - Note 1: If general-purpose registers (WA, BC, DE, IX, IY) are used in non-maskable interrupt subroutine, occurring of non-maskable interrupt may cause unexpected result. - Note 2: With success of calculation, this API returns "0" into bits 7, 6, 2, 1 and 0 as return value.
 Therefore, set proper value for these bits to set UART0CR2<RXDNC> and UART0CR2<STOPBR>.